giga-sec/gigaSec-Tech-Notes/2. Notes/example of RESPONSE from WEBSERVER.md

 Before getting a response above,
 Client must first request to webserver [[example of HTTP reQUEST by CLIENT]]

 ### Explanation of the RESPONSE code above
-Line 1: HTTP 1.1 is the version of the HTTP protocol the server is using Followed by the [[HTTP Status Codes]], "200 Ok" which tells us the request has completed successfully.
+Line 1: HTTP 1.1 is the version of the HTTP protocol the server is using Followed by the [[HTTP Response Status Codes]], "200 Ok" which tells us the request has completed successfully.

 Blank Line: HTTP response contains a blank line to confirm the end of the HTTP response.